 Public Education Foundation (PEF)

-Clark County School District (CCSD) seniors with a minimum 2.5 GPA and who plan to attend an accredited post-secondary college or university, may apply for this scholarship.
+Clark County School District (CCSD) High School seniors with a minimum 2.5 GPA and who plan to attend an accredited post-secondary college or university, may apply for this scholarship.

 Preference will be given (but not required) to Hawaiian/part Hawaiian students and dependents of members of the Hawaiian Civic Club.
 To qualify, students must attend the college/university full-time by taking a minimum of twelve credit hours per semester.

-Verification of college enrollment (class schedule) will be required during the summer, before a check is mailed to the college.
+Verification of college enrollment (class schedule) will be required before a check is mailed to the college.
 Scholarship funds must be applied toward tuition, fees and other appropriate educational expenses.
 These funds will be disbursed in equal payments over two semesters.
 Contact LVHCC for additional information on Scholarships